 The effect of the proposed rule would be to nullify the plain meaning of the statute-because individuals who have accrued more than a year of unlawful presence but meet the statutory changed or extraordinary circumstances exceptions would have their applications denied through the proposed rule's instruction that the Secretary "will not favorably exercise discretion under section 208 of the Act."
+385

 In addition to violating the plain language of INA § 208(a)(2)(D), the proposed rule would violate the express intent of Congress.
 "If a court, employing traditional tools of statutory construction, ascertains that Congress had an intention on the precise question at issue, that intention is the law and must be given effect."
 The legislative history of the one-year filing deadline makes clear that Congress expressly intended to preserve eligibility for asylum for qualifying individuals who are not able to meet the deadline because of an extenuating circumstance.
 Originally, the Senate had proposed a thirty-day filing deadline, but Senators Dewine, Kennedy, Feingold, and Abraham introduced the amendment to strike the thirty-day deadline because "the persons most deserving of asylum status-those under threat of retaliation, those suffering physical or mental disability, especially when abuse resulting from torture-would most be hurt by the imposition of any filing deadline, and particularly so, if the deadline was thirty days."
 After the committee agreed to strike the 30-day deadline, the committee voted to pass a one-year filing deadline, "but permitted persons to file later than one year if they can show good cause for not filing sooner."
+Deadline in the committee agreed to strike the file later than one year if they can show good cause for not filing sooner."

 The House version of the bill originally only provided an exception to the filing deadline for changed country conditions, however Representative Barney Frank, a member of the Judiciary Committee, introduced the exception for a change in the applicant's "personal circumstances," which was passed by the Committee.
-Senators instrumental to passing the bill repeatedly discussed the importance of the changed circumstances and extraordinary circumstances exceptions to provide flexibility as needed in light of the one-year filing deadline and to protect the rights of asylum seekers.
+390 Senators instrumental to passing the bill repeatedly discussed the importance of the changed circumstances and extraordinary circumstances exceptions to provide flexibility as needed in light of the one-year filing deadline and to protect the rights of asylum seekers.
 Senator Orrin Hatch, "who was the floor manager of the bill and played an instrumental role in its passage" stated that: